RezaEyvazpour/RezaEyvazpour.github.io/_pages/publications.md

 ## 2020
 ------------------------------------------------------------------------------------------------------------
 * **Electroencephalographic Activity in Patients with Claustrophobia: A Pilot Study**
-Fariborz Rahimi, Reza Eyvazpour, Nazila Salahshour, Mahmood Reza Azghani
-Journal of Medical Signals & Sensors, 2020, (Submitted)
+Dunya, Reza Eyvazpour, Fariborz Rahimi, Seyed Hossein Rasta‬, Mahdad Esmaeili Journal of Medical Signals & Sensors, 2020, (Submitted)

 * **An Accelerometer-Based Objective Assessment of Spasticity: A Simple Pendulum Model to Evaluate Outcome Measures**
-Fariborz Rahimi, Nazila Salahshour, Reza Eyvazpour, and Mahmood Reza Azghani International Iranian conference on Biomedical Engineering (ICBME 2020), 2020, (Submitted)
+Fariborz Rahimi, Nazila Salahshour, Reza Eyvazpour, and Mahmood Reza Azghani
+International Iranian conference on Biomedical Engineering (ICBME 2020), 2020, (Submitted)

 * **Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures**